Common Origin of Warm Dark Matter and Dark Radiation: Cosmological Effects of Dark Radiation and Warm Dark Matter

 The constraint (\ref{eq:Neff_Planck2018}) assumes that DR exists before the beginning of Big-Bang Nucleosynthesis (BBN).
 In this case, since the expansion rate of the universe becomes larger around BBN, the neutron-proton conversion becomes relatively inefficient, making the neutron-to-proton ratio and hence the Helium fraction larger.
 Helium atoms have large binding energy than protons and recombine with electrons more efficiently.
 The scattering between CMB photons and electrons becomes less efficient, and the diffusion length of the CMB photons becomes longer.
 Silk damping begins from yet lower multipoles, strengthening the constraint on $\Delta N_{\rm eff}$.
 Thus, if DR is produced after BBN, the constraint on $\Delta N_{\rm eff}$ is weaker than the one in Eq.~(\ref{eq:Neff_Planck2018}).

 If matter-radiation equality is delayed by a positive $\Delta N_{\rm eff}$, the decay of the gravitational potential, which induces the acoustic oscillation, lasts longer.
-As a result, the amplitude of the first few acoustic peaks becomes larger.
-(The amplitude of the acoustic peaks at high multipoles is suppressed because of the shift of the peaks to higher multipoles and more effective Silk damping.)
-This effect should be compensated by larger matter components.
+As a result, the amplitude of the first few acoustic peaks becomes larger.\footnote{The amplitude of the acoustic peaks at high multipoles is suppressed because of the shift of the peaks to higher multipoles and more effective Silk damping.} As an indirect consequence of this, dark radiation ends up affecting the matter spectrum too.

-Dark radiation also affects the matter spectrum.
 In order to keep the time of matter-radiation equality fixed (which is well measured by CMB surveys), an increase in the amount of radiation must be compensated by a corresponding increase in the amount of matter.
 This in turn translates into a larger matter power spectrum.